Getting To Know Your Larynx – Your Voice Box

 The other two subsystems are the air pressure system and the resonating system.

-The larynx causes your vocal chords to vibrate, changing air pressure to sound waves.
+The larynx causes your vocal cords to vibrate, changing air pressure to sound waves.

 It also allows you to perform several vital functions, such as breathing, swallowing food, and coughing.